Social Memory interview with Barbara Campbell

 Infrastructural Support?: Tell me about the measure of support, patronage and interest from established Brisbane/Qld galleries, networks or institutions you witnessed during this time?

-The networks that I’d brought with me from the IMA; from my time as a student in the Art History Dept at UQ and through friendship circles all helped to sustain A ROOM.
+The networks that I’d brought with me from the IMA; from my time as a student in the Art History Department at UQ and through friendship circles all helped to sustain A ROOM.
 There were some very good institutional people around who understood contemporary art culture.
-I’m thinking particularly of Jenny Harper at QAG, Cassi Doyle at QSL, Nancy Underhill at UQ, Margriet Bonin at Griffith Artworks and Nick Zurbrugg at Griffith Uni.
+I’m thinking particularly of Jenny Harper at QAG, Cassi Doyle at QSL, Nancy Underhill at UQ, Dr. Margriet Bonnin at Griffith Artworks and Nick Zurbrugg at Griffith Uni.